compwron/addict/readme.md

 These docs let you add arguments, try the requests and see the results.

+Lastly, it comes with [a companion Javascript library](https://github.com/dthree/ad).

 Made with <3 by [dthree](https://github.com/dthree).

 ## API